The-Normal-One1/budget_app/README.md

 # 📖 Blog-App <a name="ror"></a>

-The Budget app is about building a mobile web application where you can manage your budget
+The Budget app is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+You will create a Ruby on Rails application that allows the user to:

+- register and log in, so that the data is private to them.
+- introduce new transactions associated with a category.
+- see the money spent on each category.

 ## 🛠 Built With <a name="built-with"></a>